frankencode/Owlux/README.md

 Disclaimer
 ----------

-Yeelight is a trademark Qingdao Yeelink Information Technology Co., Ltd.
+Yeelight is a trademark of Qingdao Yeelink Information Technology Co., Ltd.
 The authors of Owlux are not affiliated with Yeelink.